 Hi, my name is Giorgio Angelini and Section Perspective Films is my "boutique" film production company.
 Which really means it's just me running it.
 I am a writer, director, and producer.
 My background is in architecture and music.
-(I used to be in some bands that did some things).
+I performed for several years in a few different touring bands, including The Rosebuds and Bishop Allen.
+The 2008 housing crisis curiously pushed me out of the touring world and back into graduate school, where I studied architecture at Rice University.
 I see a big intersection between architecture and film-making, and the name of the company is a nod to that realization.

 In architecture, we communicate ideas through drawing.
 In film, through a script.
-The most typical drawing we communicate through is typically a floor plan.
+The most common drawing we communicate through is typically a floor plan.
 It is the most literal expression of an idea.
 But it exists in a two-dimensional, flat plane.
-A section drawing operates conversely, cutting vertically through multiple layers of a building, exposing relationships between space and program that would otherwise not be evident on a plan.
-But it also exists with in a two-dimensional plane.
+Conversely, A section drawing operates by cutting vertically through multiple layers of a building, exposing relationships between space and program that would otherwise not be evident on a plan.
+But it too exists with in a two-dimensional plane.

 A "section perspective" expands on this flatness, revealing a design's inner-workings and bringing to life what was once flat space.
 Many worlds existing at once, bound together by built form.

 My approach to film making borrows from this metaphor.

 I began this production company when I began work on my first feature documentary film about housing culture in America (Owned, A Tale of Two Americas).
 Since then, I've helped to produce My Friend Dahmer (2017), Shoplifters of the World (2019), and am currently in development with a new documentary feature about the internet, memes, and the process of radicalization online.

 If you'd like to see some of my previous work in design, please visit Schaum/Shieh Architects.